Glasgow Open Championship History

 Early winners names were engraved on silver balls

 The trophy is housed in a handsome walnut cabinet

-The trophy has the original engraved golf clubs are also on the trophy
+The original engraved golf clubs are also on the trophy

 - Honours list

 - Robert Scott Jnr